How to Build the Perfect SmoothieArticle posted in: Infographic Diet & Nutrition

-We know what you’re thinking: Just toss some fruit, ice and milk or juice into a blender, hit ‘puree’ and voila—a good-for-you snack.
+We know what you’re thinking: Just toss some fruit, ice and milk or juice into a blender, hit ‘puree’ and voila!
+You have a good-for-you smoothie.
 And you’re right—some smoothies can be a healthy part of your diet plan.
-But as simple as they are to make, too much fruit can add up to too many calories, and juices are often loaded with sugar.
-That’s why we devoted an entire section of our Recipe Center to Shakes, Smoothies and Drinks.
-Click here to check them out >
+But as simple as they are to make, creating a healthy smoothie that actually supports your weight loss can be a challenge.
+Too much fruit can add up to too many calories and juices are often loaded with sugar.
+That’s why we’re here to show you how to make the perfect smoothie that fits into your Nutrisystem plan!

 You get a lot of essential vitamins and minerals, but don’t go overboard with your portions—check your Nutrisystem Grocery Guide if you’re unsure just how much to add.

-Tasty tip: Include frozen fruits to make your smoothie cold, instead of plain old, nutrient-devoid ice.
+Tasty Tip: Include frozen fruits to make your smoothie cold, instead of plain old, nutrient-devoid ice.

 Add a satisfying source of protein to help boost energy and keep blood sugar steady.